Princess Luisa of Naples and Sicily

-Luisa of Naples and Sicily (Luisa Maria Amalia Teresa; 27 July 1773 – 19 September 1802) was Grand Duchess of Tuscany as the wife of Ferdinand III, Grand Duke of Tuscany.
+Luisa Maria of Naples and Sicily (Luisa Maria Amalia Teresa; 27 July 1773 – 19 September 1802) was Grand Duchess of Tuscany as the wife of Ferdinand III, Grand Duke of Tuscany.
 She was born a princess of Naples and Sicily as a daughter born to Ferdinand I of the Two Sicilies and Maria Carolina of Austria.

-Luisa had a rough correspondence with preeminent painter Élisabeth Vigée Le Brun—who was commissioned to paint portraits of Luisa and her elder siblings.
-Vigée Le Brun dubbed Luisa as the “most ugly” daughter of Ferdinand and Maria Carolina, and was even reluctant to finish her portrait.
-In matter of fact, many disliked Luisa’s appearance, and found her to be unattractive.
-Despite this, Luisa was known to be kindhearted to those around her.

 After eleven years of marriage, Luisa and her husband, Ferdinand, were unwillingly forced into exile upon the Treaty of Aranjuez in 1801.
 The couple soon fled to Vienna, Austria, where they would stay for nearly a year until Ferdinand compensated with the Electorate of Salzburg, giving him titles and land.
 Luisa, however, died aged 29, before her husband re-ascended the throne.

 Life

 Childhood (1773–1790)

 Luisa Maria Amalia Teresa was born on 27 July 1773, at the Royal Palace of Naples.
 Her parents were Ferdinand I of the Two Sicilies and his wife, Maria Carolina of Austria.
+This made her a granddaughter of Empress Maria Theresa.
 Luisa was one of eighteen children, seven of whom survived into adulthood.
 She was often called Maria Luisa.

-Her paternal grandparents were Charles III of Spain and Maria Amalia of Saxony; her maternal grandparents were Francis I, Holy Roman Emperor and Maria Theresa of Austria.